Hard money loans fill the niche left out by conventional lenders.

 Hard money loans are more expensive because they assume more risk.

-Hard money loans are more expensive than conventional financing.
+Hard money loans typically come with higher interest rates and fees than traditional loans.
 Why?
-Because they assume a higher risk.
+Because they assume much higher risk than traditional banks and mortgage firms.
 After all, they’re based on the value that is not there at the time the loan is issued.
 An after-repair value is an estimate of the future value that might or might not come true.
 If a borrower wouldn’t rehab a property as promised, a lender might end up with a loan on a distressed property that far exceeds its value in its current conditions.
-A conventional lender would not touch a scenario like this with a ten-foot pole, but hard money lenders do – but at an increased price.
+Yes, technically, a lender can foreclose on the property, but may not be able to fully recoup the investment.
+Because of this risk, hard money lenders may charge higher interest rates and fees to offset the potential losses.
+In contrast, conventional lenders do not touch a scenario like this with a ten-foot pole, no matter the interest rate you are willing to pay.

 Hard money loans should not be confused with subprime loans.